 What is a Local Section?

 Local section is the term used by AIHA to designate regional chapters.
-AIHA, the premier occupational health and safety association, has over 60 local sections throughout the United States, 6 international sections, and even a virtual section in the online community, Catalyst.
+AIHA, the premier occupational health and safety association, has over 60 local sections throughout the United States, and 6 international sections across multiple continents.
 Since each region may have their own special concerns, the activities of one local section may vary from another.
 However, the purpose of each local section remains the same:

 - Protect the health and safety of workers and the community